Degrassi: The Next Generation season 2: Recurring cast

+Other recurring cast members include Katie Lai as Spinner's sister Kendra Mason, Linlyn Lue as Ms. Laura Kwan, Michael Kinney as Coach Darryl Armstrong and Alexa Steele as Angela Jeremiah.

+Degrassi Junior High's Siluck Saysanasy reprises his role as Yick Yu in a cameo in "When Doves Cry", while Anais Granofsky returns as Lucy Fernandez in "White Wedding".

 Crew

 The season was produced by Epitome Pictures and CTV.
 The executive producers are Epitome Pictures' CEO and Degrassi: The Next Generation co-creator Linda Schuyler, and her husband, Epitome president Stephen Stohn.
 Degrassi: The Next Generation co-creator Yan Moore served as the creative consultant and David Lowe was the line producer.
 Aaron Martin served as the executive story editor.
 James Hurst served as the story editor, with Shelley Scarrow as the junior story editor.
 The writers for the season are Tassie Cameron, Craig Cornell, James Hurst, Sean Jara, Aaron Martin, Yan Moore, Susin Nielsen, Clare Ross Dunn, Shelley Scarrow, Jana Sinyor, David Sutherland, and Brendon Yorke.
 The season's directors are Bruce McDonald, Philip Earnshaw, Paul Fox, Anais Granofsky, and Stefan Scaini.